junqing-zhang/junqing-zhang.github.io/research-demo/demo-fyp-2020-rffi-lora.md

 Traditional authentication schemes are implemented on the MAC layer for the LoRaWAN network.
 Radio frequency fingerprint (RFF) is a physical layer feature, originated from hardware imperfection.

 In this demonstration, we will present a CNN-based RFF identification for LoRa.
-This demo is created by Mr Junzhe Ge as part of this final year project.
-This work has won the second place of the [RISE Student Competition on hardware & embedded systems security](https://www.ukrise.org/competition/){:target="_blank"} in 2021.
+This demo is created by Mr Junzhe Ge as part of his final year project.
+This work won the second place of the [RISE Student Competition on hardware & embedded systems security](https://www.ukrise.org/competition/){:target="_blank"} in 2021.

 {% include toc %}